essembeh/properties-tools/README.md

   --quote               use double quotes for values, example: foo="bar" --sep SEP             key/value separator, default is '=' -m {simple,diff,wdiff}, --mode {simple,diff,wdiff}
-                        select a format to show differences: using colors only (simple), using diff-like format (diff) or wdiff-like
+                        select a format to show differences: using colors only (simple), using diff-like format (diff) or wdiff-like (wdiff) format.
-                        (wdiff) format.
 Default is 'diff'
+  -A, --added           print added properties
+  -D, --deleted         print deleted properties
+  -M, --modified        print modified properties
 ```

 ## Modes

-You can see differences between the properties files using 3 modes using `--mode <MODE>`
+You can see differences between the properties files using 3 modes using `--mode <MODE>` or `-m <MODE>`
 * `simple`, based on colors, *red* for removed lines, *green* for added lines
 * `diff`, prints the changes like `diff` tool would do (this is the default mode)
 * `wdiff`, prints the changes like `wdiff` tool would do